 Summit's public education system includes two (2) kindergarten primary centers and five (5) first through grade fifth elementary schools, a middle school for grades six to eight, and Summit High School.

 Summit offers a range of arts, environment, recreation and cultural programs, facilities, and events to engage and educate the community.

 The Summit Boards of Recreation and Education, the Summit YMCA and many other non-profit organizations enable residents of all ages the ability to participate in leisure and health-related programs.
 Summit has numerous playing fields to include baseball, football, soccer, basketball, tennis, running track and a 9-par Golf Course and a Municipal Pool.

 Artistic and cultural traditions are strong in Summit, with its roots in the visual arts dating back to Worthington Whittredge, a painter of the Hudson River School who lived in Summit from 1880 - 1910.
 The Visual Arts Center of New Jersey is a commitment to the arts offering cultural activities, ranging from art exhibits and jazz concerts to courses for budding artists.
 The Summit Free Public Library offers an adverse array of cultural readings, movies, special events and free internet access for all ages.

-For nature lovers, the Reeves-Reed Arboretum is a great place to visit with formal gardens and woodlands on its 12.5 acres site and is a New Jersey Registers of Historic Places.
+For nature lovers, the Reeves-Reed Arboretum is a great place to visit with formal gardens and woodlands on its 12.5 acres site and is on the New Jersey Register of Historic Places.
 Nature classes and seasonal events are available for both children and adults.

 Summit is also diverse with an array of Houses of Worship providing churches for all and a definite spiritual life in the Summit community.